Your Guide to Old Furniture Disposal

 4. Hire a Junk Removal Service

-If you only need to toss a few items, but can’t lift them yourself, you might consult a junk removal company.
+If you only need to toss a few items but can’t lift them yourself, you might consult a junk removal company.
 They’ll come to your home and remove the items for you.
-However, space in their trucks is usually limited.
+However, space in their truck is usually limited and you may not receive a complete price upfront.
 This process typically involves: